I love discussing pop culture and debating which celebrities made the biggest impact.

 Madonna was the most popular and influential female artist of the '80s.
-If not for Michael Jackson, she would've been the most popular, period.
+If not for Michael Jackson, she would've been the most popular.
 Her music fit the era so perfectly.
 It was upbeat, colorful, and danceable.
-She performed well on the pop and r&b charts.
-Her landmark album, "Like a Virgin", released in 1984, would go on to sell over 13 million copies worldwide.
+She performed well on the pop and R&B charts.
+Her landmark album, Like a Virgin, was released in 1984, and it would go on to sell over 13 million copies worldwide.
 It's one of the greatest albums of the decade.
 Having a great pop sense for her market, she released hit after hit.
 Madonna was always evolving.
 The way she dressed and wore her hair influenced women and girls.
-Fearless and successful, very few could compete with Material Girl.
+However, with her fearlessness and success, there were very few who could compete with the Material Girl.

 9. Magic Johnson